There is no question as to why the yucca has exploded in popularity over the last few years.

 Yucca seeds can take up to a year to germinate, although some varieties can sprout within a week or two.
-Soak your yucca seeds in water for 24 hours before planting.Plant the yucca seeds one centimetre deep in well draining potting mix spaced 10 centimetres apart.
+Soak your yucca seeds in water for 24 hours before planting.Plant the yucca seeds one centimeter deep in well draining potting mix spaced 10 centimeters apart.
 The amount of time that the yucca seeds will take to sprout will vary depending on the type of yucca used.
-Seed packets usually offer general information about propogation.
+Seed packets usually offer general information about propagation.

 Growing potted yuccas

 Potted yuccas are a common sight in many houses and gardens and are usually just as hardy in a pot as they would be in the ground.
 Pots chosen for growing a yucca in should have sufficient drainage holes and be no rounder than the the largest leaf ball of the plant.
 Over-sized pots may cause excess moisture to be retained in the soil leading to root rot and other problems.